sarog/IDR/README.md

-# IDR
-Interactive Delphi Reconstructor
+# IDR - Interactive Delphi Reconstructor

+IDR is originally written by [crypto](https://github.com/crypto2011/IDR).

+This (experimental) fork is based on commit 03f38fc0 with C++Builder 10.2 support code taken from [PR #38](https://github.com/crypto2011/IDR/pull/38).

+Please note that the Process Dumper tool has not been tested.

+## Overview

-IDR (Interactive Delphi Reconstructor) – a decompiler of executable files (EXE) and dynamic libraries (DLL), written in Delphi and executed in Windows32 environment.
+IDR is a decompiler of executable files (EXE) and dynamic libraries (DLL) that are written in Delphi and executed in a Windows environment.

-The program firstly is intended for the companies, engaged by development of anti-virus software.
-It can also help programmers to recover lost source code of programs appreciably.
+It is mainly targeted for use by the anti-malware and forensics industry.
+It can also help developers recover lost source code of programs.

-The current version of the program can process files (GUI and console applications), compiled by Delphi compilers of versions Delphi2 – Delphi XE4.

-Final project goal is development of the program capable to restore the most part of initial Delphi source codes from the compiled file but IDR, as well as others Delphi decompilers, cannot do it yet.
-Nevertheless, IDR is in a status considerably to facilitate such process.
-In comparison with other well known Delphi decompilers the result of IDR analysis has the greatest completeness and reliability.
-Moreover interactivity does work with the program comfortable and (we shall not be afraid of this word) pleasant.

-IDR make static analysis (analyzed file is not loaded to memory and executed) that allows to safely investigate viruses, trojans and other malware applications, those which executing is dangerous or is not desirable.

-The program does not require any installation activity and does not create any records in Windows registry.

-Use Borland C++ Builder 6 to build this project.

-IDR dont require any installations, just copy idr.exe, dis.dll, icons.dll, idr.ico and *.bin files to IDR home directory.
-Message "Cannot Initialize Disasm" means that file dis.dll is absent.

-!!!
-Knowledge bases for various Delphi versions can be found here (find files kb*.7z and syskb*.bin).

-TntControls can be found at https://github.com/rofl0r/TntUnicode

-!!!
-In project options use build Release version with no Optimization.
+Since the analyzed file is not loaded to memory, this makes IDR a safe tool for forensic investigations and malware analysis.

+Currently, IDR can decompile Delphi programs written in Delphi 2 to Delphi XE4.
+Versions past XE4 can be loaded with limited support.

+## Building IDR

+C++ Builder 10.2.3 (Tokyo) or higher is required.
+You can also use JetBrains CLion with a custom compiler.

+## Roadmap

+- Ensure all existing features work correctly
+- Cleanup/format existing code
+- Add Unicode support
+- Add support for newer Delphi versions
+- Add 64-bit support